Middle Age Spread

-Middle Age Spread is a 1979 film adaptation of the Roger Hall play of the same name.
+Middle Age Spread is a 1979 New Zealand film.
+It is an adaptation of the Roger Hall play of the same name.
+This is John Reid's directorial feature debut.

 Plot

 A deputy principal of a high school takes up jogging to combat a spreading waistline and gradually enters into an affair with a co-worker's wife when his wife loses interest in him.